dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

 #### The big picture

+Many things in systems are simple, but the terminology and details makes them seem scary.
+Virtual memory is one of the best examples.

+Mechanically, all we want to do for virtual memory is to map integers (virtual addresses) to integers (physical addresses).
+Most of the complication in VM boils down to the fact that there is no good way in general to construct a general integer function.
+If we want to map arbitrary ints to ints, then we fundamentally have to use a brute force table.
+(Quick proof: if the mapping is purely random, then its not compressible, and we need to record everything.
+Also known as a table.)

+One question is what granularity the function works on.
+In the extreme we could map every byte in the virtual address space to any byte in the physical address space.
+This is flexible, but very high overhead.
+For example, on the ARM, each page table entry (PTE) is 4 bytes, so the page table would be 4x larger than the address space!
+So we do what we normally do to reduce space overhead with functions: restrict flexibility and break the address space (physical and virtual) into fixed size ranges ("pages").
+We allow any range to be mapped to any other range, so we still need a table for that: the page table now maps a virtual page number to a physical page number.
+However, all bytes within a range are just located with addition, which is fast and needs no table.
+A 4096 page size will reduce our page table overhead by about 4096x and because of spatial locality not reduce our flexibility that much.

+To make this concrete:
+ - For today's lab, we will just map 1MB regions at a time.
+ARM calls these "segments".
+ - So the page table will map a virtual segment to a physical segment.
+ - Domain: The r/pi has a 32-bit address space, so that is 4096
+ virtual segments.
+Thus the function's domain is \[0..4096)`.
+ - Range: Not including GPIO, The r/pi has 512MB of memory, so 512
+ physical segments.
+Thus the function's range is `\[0..512)\`.
+ - Thus, we are making a trivial integer function that will map `\[0...4096) ==> \[0..512\)`

+(GPIO also adds some numbers to the range, but you get the idea.)

+This mapping (address translation) happens on every instruction, twice if the instruction is a load or store.
+Thus it must be fast.
+So as you expect we'll have one or more caches to keep translations (confusingly called "translation lookaside buffers").
+And, as you can figure out on your own, if we change the function mapping, these caches have to be updated.
+Keeping the contents of a table coherent coherent with a translation cache is alot of work, so machines generally (always?) punt on this, and it is up to the implementor to flush any needed cache entries when the mapping changes.
+(This flush must either only finish when everything is flushed, or the implementor must insert a barrier to wait).

+Finally, as a detail, we have to tell the hardware where to find the translations for each different address space.
+Typically there is a register you store a pointer to the table (or tables) in.

+The above is pretty much all we will do:
+  1. For each virtual address we want to map to a physical address, insert the mapping into the table.
+  2. Each time we change a mapping, invalidate any cache affected.
+  3. When we start running a process, tell the hardware where to find its translations.

 #### Lab reading.

 This is one of those labs where I probably should have given your